 “Germans elect representatives by universal, direct, free, equal, and secret ballots submitted in 299 constituencies.”
 Through election, representatives receive their mandate and are called MPs.
 The system of “personalized proportional representation allows voters to vote for the political party they prefer, and vote independently for a candidate from their constituency”.

 I was more interested in seeing the spectacular glass dome than learning details about German government, but to truly understand a country, first you must spend real time there and learn its history.
 Otherwise, it’s easy to make wrong judgments and incorrect assumptions and conclusions.
 Germany is a complex country requiring concentrated effort to fully comprehend its past.
-What I learned so far is there’s lots more to learn…
+What I learned so far is there’s more to learn…

 Plenary Hall is “illuminated by a mirror system that diverts daylight from the dome into the Reichstag building”.